-Heritage, for Perkins-Valdez in Happy Land, is not a stuck, predefined concept that needs no kinesis, but a continuum and living pride which each time needs a preservation and transmission across generations.
-This paper highlights through Happy Land that heritage is ever evolving, with new contextual kineses necessary for its survival.
-It evokes that these contextual kineses are provided by narratives.
-Furthermore, Mother Rita in her adventure illuminates that continuous narratives nurture the notion of ancestral heritage that is not to be taken as something static or concerning only ancestors, but a perpetual reinvention that can be preserved.
-When studying heritage, it is vital to pay attention to narratives which help marginalized communities like the Lovejoys to narrate their collective memories and to proclaim for social affirmation, entitlement and dignity.
-Mukherjee espouses the same vision by saying: "it is through such folk tales that a consciousness of their being and belonging can be forged" (22).
-This ideology is the root to opposite marginalization.
+In Happy Land, Perkins-Valdez presents heritage as a living continuum.
+It is not a static, predefined concept that needs no evolution, but a thread spun with pride which each time needs preservation, intergenerational transmission, and continual redefinition.
+This paper highlights through Happy Land that heritage is ever evolving, with new contextual hopes, values grafted on the old, necessary for its survival.
+It argues that these contextual readjustments are provided by each custodian through their own rendering of the heritage.
+Furthermore, Mother Rita in her adventure illuminates that continuous narratives nurture the notion of ancestral heritage that is not turned backward, focusing on ancestors only, but a perpetual reinvention that can be preserved.
+When studying heritage, it is vital to pay attention to narratives which help marginalized communities like the Lovejoys to save their collective memories from oblivion and to claim social affirmation, entitlement and dignity.
 This is necessary to liberation.